nibekasov/recSysSA/design.md

 MVP: Jupyter's notebook with fixed split of data.

-- Stage 4 - Initialization of baseline model and fit method
+- Stage 4 - Initialization of baseline model, and MVP model

+1. Baseline uses a simple heuristic and recommends the most popular products

     The pipeline will have two methods in the end: fit() and recommend()

     The logic of `fit()` as follow:
     - Initiate recommendation based on amount of purchases from all observations;
     - Prepare a list of interacted items by users
     - If we set groups - we get recommendations i.e. calculate amount of purchases by groups:
         - If we get NaN, we fill it with base recommendations
         - If we get less than the required number of candidates, we populate from base recommendations

     The logic of `recommend()`:
     - Return base recommendations if users data is not set;
     - In the case of category wise requirements -- we get results of our fit

-MVP: Jupyter's notebook with methods 'fit' and 'recommend'
+2. MVP includes building two-stage model.
+    - Initial ranker and reranker (for example). **TBC**

+- Stage 5 - Checking the results, optimization of MVP model

+Analyze the result of the baseline and MVP models.
+Choose optimal metrics for evaluating the quality of the model and hyperparameters of the model.
+**TBC**

+- Stage 6 - Developing backend and frontend of the site **TBC**

+- Stage 7 - Integration of the RecSys with backend, frontend.
+Developing reranking process in pipeline **TBC**

+- Stage 7 - Integration of business rules (?)

+Checking that all necessary requirements are provided

+- Stage 8 - Presentation of the result

+Presentation of the system architecture (including description of the main parts), present the results of the conducted EDA, result of the model impementation (including optimal parameters and evaluation metrics)

 > Examples of stages:
 > - Stage 2 - Prepare predictive models